A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 \subsection{Decision Boundary Based}

-Whereas scoring-based approaches track \emph{loss signals} over time, decision boundary-based methods explicitly estimate how close a sample is to the classification boundary \cite{yang2024mind, cho2025lightweight}.
-The assumption underlying these methods is that samples near the boundary tend to be more informative.
+Whereas scoring-based approaches track \emph{loss signals} over time, decision boundary-based methods explicitly estimate proximity to the classification boundary \cite{yang2024mind, cho2025lightweight}.
+These methods assume that samples near the boundary are more informative, i.e., have a higher importance.